okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/nodejs/auth-vs-oie.md

-The authentication flow for the Classic Engine Authentication SDK methods, and their backend API calls, function similarly to the Identity Engine SDK methods.
+The authentication flow for the Classic Engine Authentication SDK methods and their backend API calls function similarly to the Identity Engine SDK methods.
 Both versions call Okta, receive a transaction object, and ultimately receive tokens after a successful authentication.

 The Classic Engine authentication flow returns a transaction object that can proceed in the process.
 You call a method on the transaction object based on the status, for example `authClient.signInWithCredentials` to authenticate the user.